Archive for the ‘garden bloom day’ Category

 Our Ribes sanguineum used to be ‘White Icicle’ but it has fully reverted to the regular pinkish form.
 It’s also more upright than it used to be.
 It was a passalong plant, so I don’t mind.
 It’s the only ‘White Icicle’ that I’ve seen revert.
 This winter doesn’t seem to have been cold enough to knock the old leaves off the branches.

 We have a few other things blooming.
 Salvia ‘Green Carpet’ has some flowers.
-Geranium ‘Bill Wallis’ is starting up.
+Heuchera sanguineum and Geranium ‘Bill Wallis’ are starting up.
 There are a couple of Freesias and a Daffodil in bloom.
 Woodland Strawberry, Galvezia, a couple of the Blueberries, and Arctostaphylos ‘Dr Hurd’ each have a few token flowers.
 The Ninebark is the first of the deciduous plants to begin leafing out; its new green leaves are always as pretty as a flower.

 For more bloom day posts, check out May Dreams Gardens.
 Carol says this is the ninth year of bloom day.
 Really impressive.
 I’ve always felt that bloom day was the single best thing in the garden blog world.
 A salute to Carol, and my thanks for keeping it going so long.